 There’s something rather calming about walking around the worlds contained in Assassin’s Creed: Origins and Assassin’s Creed: Odyssey without having to watch your back.
 Being able to simply soak up Ubisoft’s interpretation of the past in a specific game mode testifies to a certain investment on the creators’ part in their audience learning about their games’ historical settings.

-Assassin’s Creed Valhalla’s Discovery Mode hasn’t dropped yet, but when it does it should be quite an eye-opener for anyone who has played the game.
+Assassin’s Creed Valhalla’s Discovery Mode, meanwhile, should be quite an eye-opener for anyone who has played the game.
 First off, as the historians working on the game were well aware, Viking history in England is hard to track down.

 Secondly, the Medieval time period and English setting of Valhalla lacks the shock and awe of the Pyramids of Giza or the Temple of Athene Nike.
 Or does it?
-There’s an opportunity here for Ubisoft to embark on a whole new Discovery Mode, one which directs attention off the beaten path towards places and stories that confound expectations.
+Ubisoft’s new Discovery Mode directs attention off the beaten path towards places and stories that confound expectations.